lisasy/lisa_sy_gatsby/src/works/fb_live_reporting/index.md

 ---

+visible: true
+order: 2
-title: "Reporting Sensitive or Offensive Live Videos"
+title: "Reporting Sensitive Live Videos"
 subtitle: "Designed and launched the reporting flow on Facebook's Live Videos globally on all platforms, ensuring that people can report any violating content they see."
 date: 2018-08-21
 reference: "fb_live_reporting"